 Welcome to our interactive emotional awareness page.
-Here, you can use different tools and resources to help build your awareness of different emotions we experience and begin to understand how we can manage them.
+Here, you can use different tools and resources to help build your awareness of different emotions and begin to understand how we can manage them.

 How to use this page...